seokhyeonSong/PowL---Pet-s-own-bowL/tmp/bottleneck/read.md

-#notice
+# Notice
-please upzip these zip files at here to used pretrained bottlenect files
+Upzip these files to pretrained bottleneck files